Weifeng-Yang/MSLR/README.md

 This package contains code for the Multilinear Sparse Logistic Regression model with $\ell_0$-constraints ($\ell_0$-MLSR) problem in the paper[<sup>1</sup>](#refer-id).

 ## Matlab code
-A toy example explains how to use the MSLR function.
+A toy example explains how to use the L0MSLR function.

 Before running this script, please first add the toolbox 'tensortoolbox'[<sup>2</sup>](#refer-id) to the running path of matlab, and then run the function 'main_Run_me'.
 More descriptions about these functions can be found in their annotation part.